astropy/astroquery/docs/mpc/mpc.rst

 identifiers have to be accompanied by a comet type identifier (``P``, ``C``, ``X``, etc.), e.g., ``'1P'``, ``'354P'``, ``'P/2019 A4'``, ``'C/1932 Y1'``.
 The lack of a comet type identifier may lead to a misleading target identification or an error being raised.
+If the target identifier is not parsed properly, the user can use the keyword argument ``id_type`` to set the target type and identifier type manually.
 Asteroid or comet names cannot be queried, as well as Palomar-Leiden Survey designations, and individual comet fragments.
 In case an object name cannot be resolved, a ``ValueError`` is raised.
 If a query returns no results, a ``RuntimeError`` is raised.

 Reference/API
 =============